1990s in Bangladesh: First Hasina administration, 1996–2001

-Administrative Division
+Administrative division

-In 1990, Bangladesh was administratively divided into 4 divisions, namely Dhaka, Chittagong, Khulna and Rajshahi which were further subdivided into a total of 64 districts (See List of districts of Bangladesh).
-The government of under Begum Khaleda Zia chose to change the upazila system and set up instead democratically designed decentralised structures at the appropriate levels.
-In 1993, Barisal Division was split off from Khulna Division and in 1995, Sylhet Division was split off from Chittagong Division.
+In 1990, Bangladesh was administratively divided into 4 divisions, namely Dhaka, Chittagong, Khulna, and Rajshahi, which were further subdivided into a total of 64 districts (see List of districts of Bangladesh).
+The government of Begum Khaleda Zia chose to change the upazila system and set up instead democratically designed decentralised structures at the appropriate levels.
+In 1993, Barisal Division was split off from Khulna Division, and in 1995, Sylhet Division was split off from Chittagong Division.
 By the end of the decade, the number of divisions stood at 6.

 Demographics

-Based on World Development Indicators published by the World Bank the population of Bangladesh grew from 104 million at the beginning of the decade to 129 million by the end.
+Based on World Development Indicators published by the World Bank, the population of Bangladesh grew from 104 million at the beginning of the decade to 129 million by the end.
 This signifies an annual population growth rate of 2.2%.
 Population density increased from 796 to 991 per km^{2}.

 The urban population was 19.8% of the total at the beginning, which ended up at 23.2%.
 Dhaka, the largest city, with a population of 6.6 million, accounted for 31.5% of the total urban population by 1999.
-United Nations World Population Prospects show that the population growth rate was in decreasing trend (from 2.5% per annum to 2.0%), primarily due to reduction in fertility rate (births per woman) from 4.5 to 3.3.
-Life expectancy at birth increased from 58.4 years to 64.7 years with Child (0-5) mortality reducing from 144 per 1,000 births to 92.
-Age dependency ratio (% of working-age population) changed from 83.3% to 70.7% by the end of the decade.
+United Nations World Population Prospects show that the population growth rate was in a decreasing trend (from 2.5% per annum to 2.0%), primarily due to a reduction in the fertility rate (births per woman) from 4.5 to 3.3.
+Life expectancy at birth increased from 58.4 years to 64.7 years, with child (0–5) mortality reducing from 144 per 1,000 births to 92.
+The age dependency ratio (% of the working-age population) changed from 83.3% to 70.7% by the end of the decade.

 Climate

-Temperature and Precipitation
+Temperature and precipitation

-Compared to prior decade the average December temperature decreased by about 0.6 degree but moderate increases in other months offset the overall annual impact.
-Average rainfall decreased for April, May and July leading to overall average annual rainfall decrease by about 70mm.
+Compared to the prior decade, the average December temperature decreased by about 0.6 degrees, but moderate increases in other months offset the overall annual impact.
+Average rainfall decreased for April, May, and July, leading to an overall average annual rainfall decrease of about 70 mm.